 IRENA’s support in Latin America includes the following national and regional programmes and initiatives:

-The Regional Action Plan for Latin America (English, Spanish), was presented at the High-level Meeting on Renewable Energy Deployment in Latin America during pre-Assembly day at the 9th Session of IRENA’s Assembly.
+The Regional Action Plan for Latin America (Spanish version available), was presented at the High-level Meeting on Renewable Energy Deployment in Latin America during pre-Assembly day at the 9th Session of IRENA’s Assembly.
 The Plan identifies key barriers to renewable energy development in Latin America and provides a framework for IRENA’s regional-level engagements in the near to medium-term and includes a listing of concrete action areas, such as renewable energy policy and regulation, project development and finance, long-term planning, power system flexibility, grid integration of variable renewable energy, regional roadmaps and geothermal energy deployment